 Frederick Douglass was a firm believer in the power of pictures.
-In an 1861 lecture called “Pictures and Progress,” Douglass wondered why photography pioneer Louis Daguerre was not more frequently compared with inventors of such vaunted technologies as the telegraph or the steamboat: “the great father of our modern pictures is seldom mentioned, though as worthy as the foremost.”
+In an 1861 lecture called “Pictures and Progress” by the press, Douglass wondered why photography pioneer Louis Daguerre was not more frequently compared with inventors of such vaunted technologies as the telegraph or the steamboat: “the great father of our modern pictures is seldom mentioned, though as worthy as the foremost.”

 Given his admiration for photography, it should come as no surprise that Frederick Douglass sat for many portraits during his lifetime, likely more than any other American of the 19th century.